bitquery/streaming-data-platform-docs/docs/intro.md

 # Introduction

-Bitquery data platform gives access to the blockchain data in a different ways.
+Bitquery 's infrastructure provides you access to historical and real-time blockchain data through various interfaces such as GraphQL APIs.
-Depending on your usage preferences or application you are building, you may find one or more methods more appropriate.

 ## GraphQL Query API

-Get started use the API in a minute by building **[your first query](docs/start/first-query.md)**.
+Get started with our APIs in a minute by building **[your first query](docs/start/first-query.md)**.

-You can query archive, real-time data in different slices using metrics you select.
+You can query [archive](docs/graphql/dataset/archive.md)), [real-time](docs/graphql/dataset/realtime.md)) or [combined](docs/graphql/dataset/combined.md) dataset based on your requirements.

-After the query is built you can save it and embed it in your application using pre-cooked code samples in any popular programming language.
+After the query is built you can [save](docs/graphql/ide/private.md) it and embed it in your application using [pre-cooked code snippet](docs/graphql/ide/code.md) in any popular programming language.

 ```graphql
 query {